evanwill/_drafts/_notes/ruby-notes.md

 You may need to install additional build tools as well (at least ` build-essential zlib1g-dev`).

 However, you might want to use a Ruby version manager to keep your dependencies in order and separate from your system Ruby.
-I have been using [RVM](https://rvm.io/) (alternatively, check [rbenv notes](https://evanwill.github.io/_drafts/notes/ruby-rbenv.html)).
+I have used [RVM](https://rvm.io/) described below--however, more recently switched to using rbenv (see [rbenv notes](https://evanwill.github.io/_drafts/notes/ruby-rbenv.html)).

-However, there can be some barriers because the way RVM functions isn't compatible with the default set up of Gnome terminal--either you can reconfigure, or do a little workaround by setting up a second terminal.
+When installing RVM on Ubuntu there can be some barriers because the way RVM functions isn't compatible with the default set up of Gnome terminal--either you can reconfigure, or do a little workaround by setting up a second terminal.

 ## Set up RVM on Ubuntu